 Below you can find answers to non-legal questions about the human side of lawyering.
 Answers are written by licensed clinicians with the purpose of providing information, and are not a substitute for a clinical evaluation.

-We do not post responses to questions that seem to be frivolous or unrelated to our mission, or that don’t seem to be from Massachusetts lawyers, law students, judges (or family members).
-We have no way to check back with you, because of the mechanism that keeps this anonymous.
+We do not post responses to questions that seem frivolous or unrelated to our mission — or that don’t seem to be from Massachusetts lawyers, law students, judges (or family members).
+We have no way to check back with you if you submit your question anonymously — consider using the private, confidential option.

 For inquiries regarding bar admissions, including completion of bar admission applications and requirements for disclosure of information, contact to the Massachusetts Board of Bar Examiners, by email to firstname.lastname@example.org, or by telephone at (617) 482-4466.
 The Board of Bar Examiners welcomes these inquiries.
 Please note that telephone inquiries may be handled ANONYMOUSLY at the request of the caller.

 Additional Resources: Character and Fitness Standards for Bar Admission in Massachusetts and BBE FAQ on Character and Fitness

 Your question and answer will be published on this page, where anyone can view it.

 Please exclude identifying details or indicate any details you would like us to exclude from posting.
 Alternatively, you can choose to submit a private, confidential question.

 Only a licensed clinician will see your question, and will treat it confidentially.

 The clinician will respond to your question privately.
 The same exceptions that apply when seeing any licensed mental health provider apply to your question.